One-on-One Transfer

 We work with students through a tried-and-true process of brainstorming topics to polishing the final drafts.
 We find it super important that the college essay and application be grounded in an in-depth brainstorming process and some discussion to help you get to the point where you’ve found your deepest stories and are comfortable tackling your first draft.
 And that sometimes takes a session or two or three.

 As a result of this, we don’t offer hourly help and prefer to avoid giving essay feedback without the context of all of the other things that you’ve accomplished or experienced in your rich and colorful life.
-We’ve also found that it’s so important to have the flexibility to meet as many times as necessary to help you have great essays.
-It gives you (the student) and our specialist the freedom to spend time getting to know each other, to experiment and get creative, and to try things out without concern for how much time you’ve spent so far, or have left.
+We’ve also found that it’s so important to have the flexibility to meet without hourly time restrictions to help you have great essays.
+It gives you (the student) and your essay specialist the freedom to spend time getting to know each other, to experiment and get creative, and to try things out without concern for how much time you’ve spent so far, or have left.
+We do offer limited hourly packages for 9th-11th graders working on essays for summer programs.

 The process may take a bit longer.
 That’s okay with us.